Lilium michiganense Farw.

 Family - Liliaceae

-Flowers - Perianth (tepals) 6, mostly red with a yellow base and brown speckles, recurved, to +10cm long.
-Stamens 6, exserted well beyond perianth.
+Flowers - Perianth (tepals) 6, mostly red with a yellow base and brown speckles, recurved, to 10 cm long, with a green area (the nectary) 5-12 mm long at the base.
+Stamens 6, exserted well beyond perianth, the anthers 5-15 mm long.
 Style 1.
 Stigma 3-lobed.

 Flowering - June - July.

 Other info. - This is an easily recognized lily which is often cultivated.
-The perianth may vary in color with cultivation.
-Plants in cultivation can also have many more than 5 flowers terminating the stem.
-This is the most common lily found in the state.
-Some authors list this plant as a subspecies of L. canadense L.
+Horticultural forms may vary in perianth color and number of flowers terminating the stem.
+This is the most common species of Lilium found in the state, occurring in a number of widely scattered counties.
+Elsewhere its range is mainly within the U.S. upper Midwest.